outdreamer/build-a-cure-1/docs/tasks/ideas.md

         - you could infer the link from functionality (such as info usage) to 'intelligence' by further inferring that functionality varies in effectiveness by usage ('info usage' usage, or learning), which implies the concept of 'agency' or 'intelligence' (defined in similar terms as 'having the option of using a resource')

+        - you could also infer 'education' as 'info storage' (remembering it) or 'info exposure' (reading it rather than just having access to it) from the 'info access' variable in the original data set, where education is an alternative or proxy variable for intelligence in some cases

   - identify other things the data set might be able to predict other than y's